-2026 Indicator Indicator rationale Change since 2021 Formerly A.1 R&D Investments N/A N/A Removed as this indicator is a surrogate of healthy pipelines and failed to accurately measure R&D investments.
-4.1.1 Pipeline size The size of a company's R&D pipeline targeting priority pathogens, including antibacterial and antifungal medicines and vaccines (new chemical/biological entities and adaptations) developed either in-house or through collaborations.
-To characterise the degree to which a company focuses on antibacterial and antifungal R&D. Retained with no changes to indicator text.
-A.1.2 Innovativeness of pipeline The number of innovative, investigational clinical antibacterial and antifungal medicines targeting priority pathogens that the company is developing (either in-house or through collaborations).
+2026 Indicator Indicator rationale Change since 2021 ormerly A.1 R&D Investments N/A N/A Removed as this indicator is a surrogate of healthy pipelines and failed to accu- rately measure R&D investments. .1.1 Pipeline size The size of a company's R&D pipeline targeting priority pathogens, including antibacterial and antifungal medicines and vaccines (new chemical/biological entities and adaptations) developed either in-house or through collaborations.
+To characterise the degree to which a company focuses on antibacterial and antifungal R&D. Retained with no changes to indicator text. .1.2 Innovativeness of pipeline The number of innovative, investigational clinical antibacterial and antifungal medicines targeting priority pathogens that the company is developing (either in-house or through collaborations).
 Projects in development are assessed against WHO's innovation criteria, namely: absence of known cross-resistance to existing antibiotics, new target (new molecular binding site), new mode of action and/or new class.
 In addition, the assessment will consider whether projects have any other innovative adaptations that offer added clinical utility beyond the four WHO innovation criteria (e.g. oral formulations).
-To encourage companies to invest in innovative antibacterial and antifungal medicines needed to combat resistance (and cross-resistance), thereby extending the effectiveness of these medicines, and to recognise companies that are actively developing innovative candidates.
+To encourage companies to invest in innovative antibacterial and anti- fungal medicines needed to combat resistance (and cross-resistance), thereby extending the effectiveness of these medicines, and to recog- nise companies that are actively developing innovative candidates.
 Modified with material changes to indicator text.
 A.1.3 Vaccines in the pipeline The number of vaccines that the company is developing for priority pathogens in scope of the methodology (either in-house or through collaborations).
-Vaccination against priority pathogens can help to minimise AMR by reducing transmission of infection and use of antimicrobials.
+Vaccination against priority patho- gens can help to minimise AMR by reducing transmission of infection and use of antimicrobials.
 This, in turn, helps to lower the risk of new resistance genes developing or selection of resistant strains.
-Retained with no changes to indicator text.
-A.1.4 Projects targeting R&D gaps The extent to which the company's R&D pipeline addresses global R&D needs, as defined by WHO's bacterial and fungal priority pathogen lists. i.
+Retained with no changes to indicator text. .1.4 Projects targeting R&D gaps The extent to which the company's R&D pipeline addresses global R&D needs, as defined by WHO's bacterial and fungal priority pathogen lists. i.
 The number of R&D projects in the company's pipeline targeting 'critical' priority pathogens and/or rifampicin-resistant Mycobacterium tuberculosis ii.
-The number of R&D projects in the company's pipeline targeting 'high' priority pathogens To measure a company's commitment to addressing global R&D gaps by evaluating the number of antibacterial and antifungal medicines and vaccines targeting pathogens identified as high or critical priorities on WHO's priority pathogen lists.
-Modified with materia changes to indicator text.
+The number of R&D projects in the company's pipeline targeting 'high' priority pathogens To measure a company's commit- ment to addressing global R&D gaps by evaluating the number of antibacterial and antifungal medicines and vaccines targeting pathogens identified as high or critical priorities on WHO's priority pathogen lists.
+Modified with material changes to indicator text.
 A.2 Access and stewardship planning The extent to which the company has access and stewardship plans in place for late-stage antibacterial and antifungal R&D projects targeting priority pathogens that consider: i.
 Access in the 113 countries within the scope for access metrics and where the disease burden is the highest, and ii.
 Stewardship globally The specific strategies companies can use to address access and stewardship are detailed in Appendix II.
-To outline a company's efforts to ensure that, after market authorisation, successful antibacterial and antifungal medicine and vaccine candidates targeting priority pathogens are made available broadly, quickly and affordably, and are used appropriately.
+All R&D projects in the pipeline from Phase II onwards as well as recently approved To outline a company's efforts to ensure that, after market authori- sation, successful antibacterial and antifungal medicine and vaccine candidates targeting priority path- ogens are made available broadly, quickly and affordably, and are used appropriately.
 Modified with material changes to indicator text.

-Responsible Manufacturing
+how the benchmark measures Responsible Manufacturing